Trevor5008/market-sentiment-analysis/README.md

 - Each ingestion run pulls data "up to today"
 - Raw outputs are date-stamped
 - Cleaned datasets are regenerated as needed
-- *Incremental append and automation will be revisited **after validatoin and cleaning logic is finalized***
+- *Incremental append and automation will be revisited **after validation and cleaning logic is finalized***
 ---

 ## Getting Started